yohannes911/select2/doc/select2.md

 > Under the old memory model, accesses to volatile variables could not be reordered with each other, but they could be reordered with nonvolatile variable accesses.

 This means that the protocol might not work in earlier Java versions.
 Note  that the algorithm uses only one non-volatile, stack variable: `token_owner`.
 Hence a fix might be the change of that variable to volatile, ie. instead of the `boolean token_owner` stack variable use `volatile [int] token_owner` member field.
 However no such fix is currently implemented, hence the current code is only for Java v1.5+.

+### Build ###

+You can either build by hand:) ie. by using javac and scalac.
+To make life simpler an ant script is provided as well.
+Assuming that your environments is configured properly, you can execute build tasks as follows.

+To build both the Java and the Scala API and package them to `dist/lib`, issue the following:

+    > ant

+To build just the Java API:

+    > ant java-dist

+To build just the Scala API:

+    > ant scala-dist

 ### Code quality ###